All Episodes

 The Washington Post allows that he has forgotten his own argument.

-Forgotten his own argument.
+Forgotten his own argument?

-And will encourage more of this kind of indecision if the media is he just forgot.
+Not only is it naive, it is dangerously generous and will encourage more of this kind of indecision if the media is going.

-I guess he just forgot his politics.
+I guess he just forgot his policies.

 We're a little troubled by this, but maybe he'll end up doing the right thing.